At a Glance

 ✨Tip Number 1

 Network with professionals in the agricultural sector.
 Attend industry events, seminars, or webinars to meet potential colleagues and clients.
-Building relationships can give you insights into the firm’s culture and the specific needs of their clients.
+Building relationships can give you insights into the market and may lead to job opportunities.

 ✨Tip Number 2